 Security Deposit Maximum

-The maximum security deposit may not surpass the total of two (2) month’s rent unless the monthly payment for the property exceeds the amount of $2,000 (§ 34.03.070(a)).
+A security deposit may not surpass the maximum of the total of two (2) month’s rent unless the monthly payment for the property exceeds the amount of $2,000 (§ 34.03.070(a)).

 Security Deposit Return